 At this point, we direct the interested reader to \cite{loebl-paulsen} for an exposition on some basic results in the theory of $C^*$-convexity.
-Line segments in complex (or real) Hilbert spaces are the most basic of convex sets.
-But although every $C^*$-convex set is convex, as a consequence of the non-commutativity of the ``coefficients", the $C^*$-segments in Hilbert $C^*$-bimodules over a $C^*$-algebra need not be $C^*$-convex or even convex.
-For instance, in $M_2(\mathbb{C})$ (viewed as a $M_2(\mathbb{C})$-bimodule) consider
+Line segments in complex (or real) vector spaces are the most basic of convex sets.
+But although every $C^*$-convex set is convex, as a consequence of the non-commutativity of the ``coefficients", the $C^*$-segments in bimodules over a $C^*$-algebra need not be $C^*$-convex or even convex.
+For instance, in $M_2(\mathbb{C})$ (viewed as an $M_2(\mathbb{C})$-bimodule) consider